Parallel implementation of CNOT$^{N}$ and C$_2$NOT$^2$ gates via homonuclear and heteronuclear F\"{o}rster interactions of Rydberg atoms: Fidelity of multiqubit entangled states

-The contour plot of the fidelity $F_{\text{ Cs-Rb}}$ of entangled states in heteronuclear configuration is shown in Fig. \ref{Fig: contours-CsRb} as a function of interatomic distance $R$ (\si{\mu m}) and the ratio $\Omega_c/\Omega_p$.
-This case corresponds to asymmetric heteronuclear interaction between control and target atoms, while target atoms are interacting with symmetric homonuclear interaction channel.
-The control Cs atom is excited to Rydberg state $|r\rangle=|81 S_{\text{1/2}}, m_j=-1/2 \rangle$ with a lifetime $\tau_c=548$ \si{\mu s} and the Rb target atoms are excited to Rydberg states $|R\rangle_{i}=|77S_{\text{1/2}}, m_j=1/2 \rangle$.
-Heteronuclear configuration, which we considered, is clearly advantageous in terms of fidelity than the symmetric homonuclear configuration in Fig. \ref{Fig: contours-RbRb-1}.
-The performance of CNOT gate with one target atom, as shown in Fig. \ref{Fig: contours-CsRb}(a), purely in the regime of dipole-dipole interaction regime with fidelity $F^{N=1}_{\text{Cs-Rb}} = 99.85 \%$ for $\Omega_c>2.1\Omega_p$.
-The fidelity $F_{Cs-Rb}^{N=4} \geq 97.5\%$ within the region $6.8 \, \si{\mu m} < R_{\text{ CT}} < 8.3 \, \si{\mu m}$ and $2.2 \,\Omega_p \leq \Omega_c \leq 2.8 \, \Omega_p$.
-However, the two-species architecture is advantageous for the improvement of readout without cross-talk when the state of a Rb data qubit is not affected by measurements performed by resonant light scattering by ancillary Cs atoms \cite{beterov2015rydberg}, which was recently demonstrated experimentally for arbitrary two-dimensional arrays of Rb and Cs atoms \cite{singh2022dual}.
+The contour plot of the fidelity $F_{\text{ Cs-Rb}}$ of entangled states in heteronuclear configuration is shown in Figure~\ref{Fig: contours-CsRb} as a function of interatomic distance $R$~($\mu\text{m}$) and the ratio $\Omega_c/\Omega_p$.
+This case corresponds to asymmetric heteronuclear interaction between control and target atoms, while the target atoms interact in the vdW regime.
+The control Cs atom is excited to Rydberg state $|r\rangle=|81 S_{\text{1/2}}, m_j=-1/2 \rangle$ with lifetime $\tau_c=548$~$\mu\text{s}$ and Rb target atoms are excited to Rydberg state $|R\rangle_{i}=|77S_{\text{1/2}}, m_j=1/2 \rangle$.
+Heteronuclear configuration is clearly advantageous in terms of fidelity comparing to the symmetric homonuclear configuration, shown in Figure~\ref{Fig: contours-RbRb-1}.
+The regime of a CNOT gate with one target atom for the selected range of interatomic distances $R_{\text{ LR}} \leq R_{\text{ CT}}\leq10~\mu\text{m}$, as shown in Figure~\ref{Fig: contours-CsRb}(a), is governed purely by dipole-dipole interaction and allows to achieve fidelity $F^{N=1}_{\text{Cs-Rb}} = 99.8 \%$ for $\Omega_c \geq 2.5~\Omega_p$.
+With increase of the number of target atoms $N>1$, the maximum obtained fidelity slightly drops, similarly to the homonuclear case.
+The fidelity $F_{Cs-Rb}^{N=4} 99.3\%$ within the region $6~\mu\text{m} < R_{\text{ CT}} < 10~\mu\text{m}$ and $\Omega_c > 2.5~\Omega_p$.
+This justifies the advantage of heteronuclear configuration for implementation of multiqubit CNOT$^{\text{N}}$ gates.
+Moreover, the two-species architecture is useful for improvement of readout without cross-talk when the state of a Rb data qubit is not affected by measurements performed by resonant light scattering by ancillary Cs atoms \cite{beterov2015rydberg}, which was recently demonstrated experimentally for arbitrary two-dimensional arrays of Rb and Cs atoms \cite{singh2022dual}.